’13 Reasons Why’ Season 3: Netflix Boss Says ‘You Don’t Have To Watch It’

 “The rest of the story is about young people, as so many young people, maybe all young people today (learn) how to heal from the things that have hurt them…to make the world that they want it to be, not just the world they are inheriting… and above all, how to take care of each other,” he continued.

 The third season of 13 Reasons Why will not debut on Netflix until 2019.
-The official start date for the new episodes will not be confirmed until Spring of 2019.
+The official start date for the new episodes will not be confirmed until spring of 2019.